Maintenance Requirements by System and Appliance

 Documentation: What to Keep and How to Prove Maintenance

 Your maintenance records are your proof of compliance.
 Without them, the burden of proof falls entirely on you, and that's a fight you'll likely lose.
-In 2026, more providers have moved to digital claims portals that prompt you to upload service records at the time you file.
-Some companies request maintenance history going back 1 to 3 years for expensive systems like HVAC.
+In 2026, digital claims portals routinely prompt you to upload service records at the time of filing, and consumer-law attorneys report that missing HVAC tune-up receipts within the past 12 months is now one of the most common triggers for a "neglect" denial.
 Start a dedicated folder (physical or digital) with the following:

 Essential Records to Maintain